csci265-team/HiddenFrame/documentation/proof-of-concept.md

 #### 3.2.2.
 Themes

 We will also be maintaining two themes, a "dark" and a "light" theme.
 Since we will be using tailwindcss this task is really easy.
-Each component will first be styled for the "light" theme and then we will just invert the colors using the tailwind [`dark:`](https://tailwindcss.com/docs/dark-mode) selector.
+Each component will first be styled for the "light" theme, and then we will just invert the colors using the tailwind [`dark:`](https://tailwindcss.com/docs/dark-mode) selector.

 #### 3.2.3.
 Components

-We have decided to componentize our design elements, each of our elements will be split out into their own seperate file.
-For example the "Button" component will be located at [`/apps/web/app/components/Button.tsx`](https://github.com/csci265-team/project/blob/master/apps/web/app/components/Button.tsx)
+We have decided to componentize our design elements; each of our elements will be split out into its own separate file.
+For example, the "Button" component will be located at [`/apps/web/app/components/Button.tsx`](https://github.com/csci265-team/project/blob/master/apps/web/app/components/Button.tsx).

 This approach promotes reusability and reduces redundancy.
-We won't have to go and modify each and every occurance of a component instead we can just modify the main component file.
+We won't have to go and modify each and every occurrence of a component; instead, we can just modify the main component file.

 ### 3.3.
 Image In and Out Operations

 In order to simplify the reading and writing of images, our team elected to use two C header libraries stb_image and stb_image_write.
 These two libraries provide our project with the ability to deal directly with raw image data, in the form of char arrays.
 This abstracts us from most of the concerns surrounding file formatting.
-The code we use to confirm this feature, is test_image_io.cpp.
-This test file calls the two constructors, and write_image class methods from the image_class.cpp.
-These functions show that HiddenFrame can read a file from the filesystem or as live data passed to it from the API server, and write images to the file system.
-This corresponds to tests 1,2, and 4 of the image system tests.
+The code we use to confirm this feature is test_image_io.cpp.
+This test file calls the two constructors and write_image class methods from the image_class.cpp.
+These functions show that HiddenFrame can read a file from the filesystem or as live data passed to it from the API server and write images to the file system.
+This corresponds to tests 1, 2, and 4 of the image system tests.

-Dealing with lossy file formats (JPG) in our case, meant that we had a choice of trying to modify our encoding algorithm to deal with compression or circumvent the problem in some manner.
-In our case we decided to (at least temporarily) provide full image read capabilities, but when we store the images we will only be doing so in lossless formats.
+Dealing with lossy file formats (JPG) in our case meant that we had a choice of trying to modify our encoding algorithm to deal with compression or circumvent the problem in some manner.
+In our case, we decided to (at least temporarily) provide full image read capabilities, but when we store the images, we will only be doing so in lossless formats.
 This functionality is part of the image_class's write_image method.
 This is demonstrated by image system test 3.

-Our final challenge was coding a capability to confirm that we could manipulate the individual channels of the image, and successfully store and retrieve data (in the format our compression algorithm lays out).
+Our final challenge was coding a capability to confirm that we could manipulate the individual channels of the image and successfully store and retrieve data (in the format our compression algorithm lays out).
 This merely required the use of C++'s bit shifting operators and a careful application of the algorithm.
 We implemented this as the modify_image and retrieve_payload functions.
 This challenge is demonstrated by image system test 5.

 ### 3.4.
 API Integration